-The Board comprised seven members, including four executive Directors and three INEDs during the Year 2012.
-Except for the business relationship between Mr. Wu Yueshi and Mr. Yan Weibin in Longping High-tech and Changsha Xin Da Xin Group, the Board members have no financial, business, family or other material/relevant relationships with each other.
-The Board's composition is formed to be well balanced to ensure strong independence exists across the Board with diversity of skills, expertise, experience and qualifications concerning the Directors.
-The biographies of the Directors are set out on pages 30 to 33 of this report.
+The Board comprised seven members, including three executive Directors, one non-executive Director and three INEDs as at 31 December 2013.
+Except for the business relationship between Mr. Wu Yueshi (resigned on 7 June 2013) and Mr. Yan Weibin in Longping High-tech and Changsha Xin Da Xin Group, the Board members have no financial, business, family or other material/relevant relationships with each other.
+The Board's composition is formed to be well balanced to ensure strong independence exists across the Board, with diversity of skills, expertise, experience and qualifications concerning the Directors.
+The biographies of the Directors are set out on pages 27 to 30 of this report.